redsift/sandbox-javascript/README.md

 `io.redsift.dagger.init` CMD for one time init operations.
 `io.redsift.dagger.run` CMD for run operations.

-Parameters are the node numbers you wish the bootstrap to execute.
+Parameters are the node numbers you wish the bootstrap to init or execute.

 # Running manually